w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 3. With enough positive statements, the block is added to the Relay Chain.

 The figure below shows a representation of a parachain with collators and validators.
-The figure also shows the journey of a block through the three main steps, as well as the sections where the [Inclusion Pipeline](#inclusion-pipeline) and the [Approval Process](#approval-process) take place (see following Sections).
+The figure also shows the journey of a block (white square) through the three main steps, as well as the sections where the [Inclusion Pipeline](#inclusion-pipeline) and the [Approval Process](#approval-process) take place (see following Sections).

 ![parachain-protocol-summary](../assets/parachain-protocol-summary.png)